Provide feedback on our resources for injured workers

 In an emergency, get medical treatment at the closest hospital immediately.
-In non-emergency situations, select one provider from the designated provider list which should be given to you by your employer within seven days after you notified your employer about the injury.
+In non-emergency situations, select one provider from the designated provider list, which should be given to you by your employer within seven days after you notify your employer about the injury.
+Learn more about medical care for injured workers.

 You can request reimbursement for mileage and parking related to medical visits and to pick up medications or supplies related to the injury.
 You must request reimbursement within 120 days of travel.
 The insurance carrier must pay you within 30 days, or they must provide written notice stating why the reimbursement was denied.
 You may view a sample reimbursement form in the Claimant Brochure and get help determining the amount of repayment with our new online mileage calculator.

-File a Worker’s Claim for Compensation (WC 15) with the Division within two years of your injury.
-(Este formulario debe completarse en Inglés.)
-Even if your employer did not carry workers’ compensation insurance, you should still file the Worker’s Claim for Compensation as you may qualify for benefits through the Colorado Uninsured Employer Fund.
+File a WC15 Worker’s Claim for Compensation form with the Division within two years of your injury.
+Please note that all forms must be completed in English.
+Even if your employer did not carry workers’ compensation insurance, you should still file the WC15 Worker’s Claim for Compensation form as you may qualify for benefits through the Colorado Uninsured Employer Fund.
+Learn more about filing a workers' compensation claim.

-There are many types of workers’ compensation benefits available that you may be eligible for.
+There are many types of workers’ compensation benefits available for which you may be eligible.
 In addition to medical care, you may be entitled to lost wages or permanent disability as a result of the injury.
-The amount and type of benefits you receive depend on the wages you earned from all employers prior to the injury, your ability to return to work, and the degree of any permanent injury.
+The amount and type of benefits you receive depend on the wages you earned from all employers before the injury, your ability to return to work, and the degree of any permanent injury.
+Learn more about potential benefits.

-If you disagree with the insurance carrier regarding liability of your claim, medical treatment, payment of benefits, or any other matter, you can request a hearing with the Office of Administrative Courts.
+If you disagree with the insurance carrier regarding the liability of your claim, medical treatment, payment of benefits, or any other matter, you can request a hearing with the Office of Administrative Courts.
 The Prehearing and Settlement Conference Unit can also help resolve any pre-litigation issues, such as discovery (the exchange of evidence) or help mediate a settlement between parties.
+Learn more about resolving or reopening your claim.

 The Difference Between Workers’ Compensation and Unemployment Insurance